eoinkelly/ember-runloop-handbook/README.md

 does.
 You can add features to the demo app and see how the actions the runloop takes in response in the console.
 You can also use the included version of Ember in your own project to visualise what is happening there.
-Obviously you should only include this in development because it will slow the runloop down.
+Obviously you should only include this in development because it will slow the runloop down a lot.

 #### Enough with the mousemove already!